 Sophie Whinney

 Sophie has a masters in Engineering Design from the University of Bristol, where she specailised in civil structures, renewable energy, and sustainable systems thinking.
-Having completed multiple engineering work placements across buildings and rail, she joined Regen in 2020 as an analyst, focusing on challenges around whole system decarbonisation and in particular, heat.
+Having completed multiple engineering work placements across buildings and rail, she joined Regen in 2020 as an energy analyst, focusing on challenges around whole system decarbonisation and in particular, heat.

 Blog posts by Sophie